NLeSC/Massive-PotreeConverter/README.md

 Dont's know about Docker?
 See [Docker] (https://www.docker.com/)

+There is also an image build in [Docker Hub] (https://registry.hub.docker.com/u/oscarmartinezrubi/massive-potreeconverter/) that can be directly pulled and work with!

 In addition to installing all the required software it also creates three volumnes (/data1, /data2, /data3) which are meant to be mounted from different devices when executing docker run.
-Ideally always try to run in a way that the input data is in one device and the output in another (we actually have 3 volumes because of temp data)
+Ideally always try to run in a way that the input data is in one device and the output in another (we actually have 3 volumes because of temp data fodler required by `generate_tiles.py` script)

 An example of using Massive-PotreeConverter through docker:

-1 - Build the Massive-PotreeConverter docker image:
+1 - Build the Massive-PotreeConverter docker image from the Dockerfile in this GitHub repository:

 `cd /path/to/Massive-PotreeConverter`

 `docker build -t oscar/mpc:v1 .`

+Or pull the image from Docker Hub:

+`docker pull oscarmartinezrubi/massive-potreeconverter`

+The following instructions assume that the first option was used.
+If you pulled the image from Docker you will need to replace the image name.

 2 - Run the script to generate tiles: